 - Focus treatments on multiple-bearing ewes and those in poor body condition, to leave at least 10-20% untreated if possible – this will leave an untreated in-refugia population

-- Combine faecal egg counts and body condition scoring (BCS) to formulate worming strategies
+- Combine faecal egg counts and BCS to formulate worming strategies

-- Understand the product and the active you are using – how long it persists and what species it works against i.e. nematodirus
+- Understand the product and the active you are using – how long it persists and what species it works against (for example nematodirus)

 Do not use the same product year after year, particularly when ewes are grazing the same pastures at the same time of year or are being turned on to low-risk pastures

-- Do not use a product that can treat both worms and scab (like long-acting moxidectin) more than twice in the same year
+- Do not use a product that can treat both worms and scab (such as long-acting moxidectin) more than twice in the same year

 - Follow Scops guidelines